Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: circuit model and system Hamiltonian

 \section{circuit model and system Hamiltonian}

-For illustration purposes, the fluxonium qubit architecture that we study here is schematically depicted in Fig.~\ref{fig1}(a), where fluxonium qubits are arranged in a two-dimensional (2D) array with nearest-neighbor coupling mediated by transmon-based tunable couplers (inset).
+For illustration purposes, the fluxonium qubit architecture that we study here is schematically depicted in Fig.~\ref{fig1}(a), where fluxonium qubits are arranged in a 2D square lattice with nearest-neighbor coupling mediated by transmon-based tunable couplers (inset).
 As shown in Ref.~\cite{Zhao2025}, these couplers enable both qubit-state decoupling and tunable plasmon interactions.
-For our theoretical framework (beyond the qubit connectivity shown in Fig.~\ref{fig1}), we consider a general system comprising a central fluxonium $Q_{0}$ coupled to $N$ neighboring fluxoniums $(Q_{1},...,Q_{N})$, described by the Hamiltonian (hereafter, $\hbar=1$)
+For our theoretical framework (beyond the degree-4 connectivity shown in Fig.~\ref{fig1}), we consider a general unit cell of large-scale qubit lattices comprising a central fluxonium $Q_{0}$ coupled to $N$ neighboring fluxoniums $(Q_{1},...,Q_{N})$, described by the Hamiltonian (hereafter, $\hbar=1$)

 with the fluxonium Hamiltonian $H_{k}=4 E_{C,k} \hat n^2_k + \frac{E_{L,k}}{2}(\hat\varphi_k - \varphi_{\text{ext},k})^2 - E_{J,k}\cos\hat\varphi_k$ ($k=0,j$)~\cite{Manucharyan2009,You2019}.
 Here, $E_C$, $E_J$, and $E_L$ denote the charging, Josephson, and inductive energies, respectively, subscripts $j$ and $cj$ label the fluxonium and the coupler, $J_{ck}$ and $J_{0j}$ represent the coupler-fluxonium and the direct fluxonium-fluxonium coupling strength, and $\varphi_\text{ext}$ is the external phase bias with $\varphi_\text{ext}=2\pi\Phi_\text{ext}/\Phi_0$.
 Hereafter, the lowest three energy levels of each fluxonium are denoted by $\{|0\rangle,\,|1\rangle,\,|2\rangle\}$ and all fluxoniums are biased at their half-flux quantum sweet spots ($\varphi_{\text{ext},k}=\pi$).